UWPCE-PythonCert/Py300/_sources/condensed_concurrency.rst.txt

 How to know what to choose?

  - IO bound vs. CPU bound
-- event driven cooperative multitasking vs preemptive multitasking -callbacks vs coroutines + scheduler/event loop
+ - event driven cooperative multitasking vs preemptive multitasking
+ - callbacks vs coroutines + scheduler/event loop

 Concurrency in the standard library: